Gospel

 Exploring the Word

-The God of this gospel text is not a vague and distant God but one who is in an intimate relationship of love—that of a father.
-If ordinary parents know what is good for their children and want to give them all that is good, how much more will our Father in heaven give us what we need.
-Asking our Father for the things that we need (rather than the things we want) is an expression of our dependence on God.
-To ask is to place ourselves in a state of cooperation with God.
-We also have to commit ourselves to working towards that which we pray for or else prayer becomes a way of evading responsibility and we make God into some kind of Santa Claus.
+The God in this gospel text is not vague and distant; he is a God who shares an intimate and fatherly relationship of love.
+If ordinary parents know what is good for their children and want to give them all that is good, then how much more will our Father in heaven give us what we need.
+Asking our Father for what we need (rather than what we want) is an expression of our dependence on God.
+To ask for something is to place ourselves in a state of cooperation with God.
+We must also commit ourselves to working towards what we pray for, or else prayer becomes a way of evading responsibility, and we make God into some kind of Santa Claus.

 Making connections